haleynpatel/UPASK/README.md

 ## Features

-- **Tag-based System**: Users can assign themselves tags indicating their level of familiarity or proficiency in specific technical areas.
+- **Tag-based System**: Users can assign themselves tags indicating their level of proficiency in specific technical areas.
 These tags help in identifying relevant experts within the UPS community.

 - **Categorization and Prompting**: Posts can be tagged to categorize them and prompt employees with relevant expertise to respond quickly.

 - **User Interface**: The project utilizes HTML, CSS, JavaScript, and PHP to create a functional UI with the following pages:

   - Login Page: Users can securely log in to their UPask accounts.
   - Profile Creation/Customization Page: Users can create and customize their profiles with relevant information.
-  - Forum Site: The main platform where users can browse, ask questions, and provide answers.
+  - Forum Site: The main platform where users can browse, post questions, and comment replies.

-- **Secure Authentication**: UPask implements a secure authentication system to ensure that only authorized UPS employees can access the platform, maintaining data privacy and security.
+- **Secure Authentication**: UPask implements an intuitive authentication system to ensure that only authorized UPS employees can access the platform, maintaining data privacy and security.

 ## Technologies Used